Many Gazans remain trapped in the north, despite evacuation window

 Updated November 4, 2023 at 1:26 PM ET

-TEL AVIV, Israel — Israel's military said Hamas attacked a safe passageway from northern Gaza during a three-hour evacuation window the Israel Defense Forces had set on Saturday.
+TEL AVIV, Israel — Israel's military said Hamas attacked a safe passageway from northern Gaza during a three-hour evacuation window it had set on Saturday.

 "The Hamas terrorist organization exploited the humanitarian window that the IDF provided to residents of the Gaza Strip to move southwards, and the terrorists fired mortars and anti-tank missiles at IDF troops who arrived and operated to open the route," the Israel Defense Forces said in a statement.

-Earlier Saturday, the Israel Defense Forces announced there would be a brief three-hour window (starting 1 p.m. local time until 4 p.m.) for people trapped in northern Gaza to travel on the road to southern Gaza safely.
+Earlier Saturday, the military announced there would be a brief three-hour window (starting 1 p.m. local time until 4 p.m.) for people trapped in northern Gaza to travel on the road to southern Gaza safely.

 Hundreds of thousands of people still stuck in northern Gaza had three hours to flee south.
 But it appears few people, if any, were able to leave.

-By the end of this window, NPR had not encountered anyone able to use this so-called safe passage.
+By the end of this window, an NPR reporter in Gaza had not encountered anyone able to use this so-called safe passage.
 Several drivers there shared that it was impossible for anyone to make it through on the damaged street.

 One driver told NPR that he and his brother were heading south and found that the roads were not passable, that "there are holes in the ground, and we saw body parts strewn all over Salah al-Din," the main highway in the Gaza Strip.

-He said, "We were afraid to keep going because we heard shooting beyond the valley so we came back."
+He said they "were afraid to keep going because we heard shooting beyond the valley so we came back."
 This person asked NPR not to use their name out of concern for their safety.

 The United Nations estimates that there could be as many 300,000 internally displaced people still stuck in northern Gaza, including Gaza City — an area Israeli forces have surrounded as part of their ground operation.